MIKOLO321/Data-analytics/README.md

 # 🍕 Pizza Sales Insights
 In this project, I explored a year’s worth of pizza sales data to uncover patterns behind customer behavior, seasonal trends, and product performance.
 Using Power BI, I built an interactive dashboard that transformed raw transactional data into actionable business insights.

+## Diving deeper into product performance:

+1. Spicy Italian Pizza generated the highest total revenue, positioning it as the most profitable menu item.

+2. Prosciutto & Arugula Pizza achieved the highest quantity sold, reflecting its broad popularity among customers.

+3. Pepper Salami Pizza received the most orders overall, showing strong demand across customer segments.

+4. Interestingly, the Brie Carre Pizza consistently performed well — contributing significantly to revenue, quantity, and total orders — making it a standout performer across all KPIs.

+## 📊 Business Takeaways

+1. Through these insights, the business can:

+2. Optimize inventory for best-selling pizzas.

+3. Focus marketing campaigns during high-performing days and months.

+4. Strengthen menu strategy around top-selling products and profitable categories.

+5. Align operations and staffing with customer demand trends.

+In this project, I explored a year’s worth of pizza sales data to uncover patterns behind customer behavior, seasonal trends, and product performance.
+Using Power BI, I built an interactive dashboard that transformed raw transactional data into actionable business insights.